basho/riak_kv/docs/tabular_buckets.md

 as neither the table nor a record within a table is a Riak Object in the sense that consumers as well as developers of Riak KV have committed to memory, the rules to reason about to guarantee eventual consistency in an AP system.
-To create a coherent understanding of Riak TS Table and Record entities, the operations that act upon these entities with specific callouts to differences between the TS entities and Riak KV ~entities Bucket Type, Bucket, Key, and Object.
+To create a coherent understanding of Riak TS Table and Record entities, we will explore the operations that act upon these entities with specific callouts to differences between the TS entities and Riak KV ~entities Bucket Type, Bucket, Key, and Object.

 Subsets of Riak TS operations are exposed via native Erlang, riak-admin, HTTP, and protobuf (PB).
 However, the full set of operations described herein are exposed via the SQL subset supported by Riak TS.
-The SQL language implementation is exposed via the HTTP and PB interfaces, so available to all clients in a distributed network setting.
+The SQL language implementation is exposed via the HTTP and PB interfaces, so is available to all clients in a distributed network setting.
 For this reason, all client operations herein will be described via SQL while all Riak TS internal operations will be described via Erlang snippets or message sequence chart.